sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Then get the best probability followed by the IOU filtering:
     - ![](Images/33.png)

-- YOLO are not good at detecting smaller object.
+- YOLO is not very good at detecting smaller objects.

 - [YOLO9000 Better, faster, stronger](https://arxiv.org/abs/1612.08242)